FOSSEE/online_test/README.md

 1. Install the vimarsh app
     ```pip install vimarsh```

-1. In the terminal run ```vimarsh create_demo <projectname> [destination-path]```
+1. In the terminal run ```vimarsh create_demo [-p PATH] project_name```
-	- <projectname> is the name of the django project and [destination-path] is the path where the django project will be installed
+	- project_name is the name of the django project
+    - PATH is an optional argument to specify where the django project will be installed
-	- If [destination-path] is not provided, the project is initialised in the current directory
+	- If PATH is not provided, the project is created in the current directory

 1. The script does the following;
 	1. Creates a new django project called <projectname>
 	1. Creates a new demo database
-	1. Creates a two users test moderator and a test examinee
+	1. Creates two users, test moderator and test examinee
 	1. Loads demo questions
 	1. Loads demo quiz

 1. Run ```vimarsh run_demo```

-1. In a new terminal run ```code_server```
+1. In a new terminal run ```sudo vimarsh run_code_server```

 1. Open your browser and run http://localhost:8000/exam

-1. Login with as a teacher to edit the quiz or as a student to take the quiz
+1. Login as a teacher to edit the quiz or as a student to take the quiz
 	Credentials:
 	- Student - Username: student | Password: student
 	- Teacher - Username: teacher | Password: teacher